• ABOUT

 2023

-Sculpture for Permanent Installation in King’s Lynn Minster ‘A Woman in Motion’ celebrating the 650th anniversary of the birth of Margery Kempe and depicting her as a pilgrim unveiled on 4th February 2023 by General The Lord Dannatt GCB CBE MC DL, President of the Norfolk Churches Trust and blessed by The Right Reverend Graham Usher, Bishop of Norwich.
+Sculpture for Permanent Installation in King’s Lynn Minster ‘A Woman in Motion’ #1 of a Limited Edition of 12 plus 2 Artist’s Proofs celebrating the 650th anniversary of the birth of Margery Kempe and depicting her as a pilgrim unveiled on 4th February 2023 by General The Lord Dannatt GCB CBE MC DL, President of the Norfolk Churches Trust and blessed by The Right Reverend Graham Usher, Bishop of Norwich.

 2022